 Whats the best method to cook bacon in an air fryer?

-What I will say, however, is that you should cook your bacon in two bursts.
+Be aware that you should cook your bacon in two bursts.
 Cut your timings in half, and in the middle make sure to flip your bacon.
 Also take a quick look to see if any excess oil (otherwise known as bacon grease!) is floating around in the bottom of your air fryer compartment.
 If there is any, please tip it out before continuing.
 Need I talk about white smoke again? ha ha!

 Any other considerations?

-To aid with clean up, you can put some silver foil at the bottom of your air fryer’s cooking compartment.
+To aid with cleanup, you can put some silver foil at the bottom of your air fryer’s cooking compartment.
 Bacon grease splatter can be a pain to clean up!
-Just make sure to press the foil into the cooking compartment a decent amount, otherwise it may move around during cooking and effect the hot air circulation within your air fryer (something that is essential for your air fryer to work well).
+Just make sure to press the foil into the cooking compartment a decent amount, otherwise it may move around during cooking and affect the hot air circulation within your air fryer (something that is essential for your air fryer to work well).

 That’s Your Lot!

-I am sure a lot of you will be relieved and even excited to learn that bacon can be cooked in an air fryer.
+I am sure a lot of you will be relieved and even excited to learn that perfectly crispy bacon can be cooked in an air fryer.
 It isn’t one of the top air fryer related Google searches for nothing!
-A lot of meat eaters love eating bacon, and air frying bacon will likely become your method of choice pretty quickly!
+A lot of meat eaters love eating bacon, and air frying bacon will probably become your method of choice pretty quickly!
 It is so easy to do, you will wonder how you managed before!
 I know I will be having more bacon breakfasts myself in the future!

 If any of you air fryer experts out there have your own tips or tricks to offer, please leave a comment in the comments section below.
 I always love hearing about other people’s ideas and methods in the air fryer community!